Purifying selection shapes the dynamics of P-element invasion in Drosophila simulans populations

 Background

 Transposable elements (TEs) are DNA sequences that can move within a host genome.
-Many new TE insertions have deleterious ebects on their host and are therefore removed by purifying selection.
+Many new TE insertions have deleterious effects on their host and are therefore removed by purifying selection.
 The genomic distribution of TEs thus reflects a balance between new insertions and purifying selection.
-However, the inference of purifying selection against deleterious TE insertions from the patterns observed in natural populations is challenged by the confounding ebects of demographic events, such as population bottlenecks and migration.
+However, the inference of purifying selection against deleterious TE insertions from the patterns observed in natural populations is challenged by the confounding effects of demographic events, such as population bottlenecks and migration.

 Results

-This study underscores the power of Experimental Evolution as a tool for studying transposable element invasions, and highlights the pivotal role of purifying selection in regulating P-element dynamics.
+This study underscores the power of experimental evolution as a tool for studying transposable element invasions and highlights the pivotal role of purifying selection in regulating P-element dynamics.

 Article activity feed